netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 Source and destination organization names come from lookups by ASN or IP in databases provided by CAIDA or MaxMind.
 (The former is preferred, the latter acts as a backup.)
 Sometimes an organization that owns an AS and a large block of IPs will allow members or subentities to use certain IP ranges within the same AS.
 In this case, all flows to and from the members will have src or dst organization set to the parent organization's name.
 If desired, the member organizations' names can be substituted.
-To do requires the use of a "member list" which specifies the ASN(s) that is being shared and the IP ranges for each member.
+To do so requires the use of a "member list" which specifies the ASN(s) being shared and the IP ranges for each member.

 See **conf-logstash/support/networkA-members-list.rb.example** for an example.